 9. Business Cards

 I have business cards.
 They are handy.
-But I can count the number of clients I’ve scored from them on my thumbs.
+But I can probably count the number of clients I’ve scored from them on my thumbs.

 Sure, maybe treat yourself to some swanky business cards after you’ve been going for a while, or if you attend events regularly, but definitely do not worry about them to begin with.
 You’ll get by without ‘em.